syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Create-Project.md

 documentation: ug
 ---

-# Creating Syncfusion Xamarin Application
+# Creating Syncfusion® Xamarin Application

-Syncfusion provides Visual Studio Project Templates for the Syncfusion Xamarin platform, allowing you to quickly develop a Syncfusion Xamarin application by just adding the needed Syncfusion NuGet packages for the control you want to use.
+Syncfusion® provides Visual Studio Project Templates for the Syncfusion® Xamarin platform, allowing you to quickly develop a Syncfusion® Xamarin application by just adding the needed Syncfusion® NuGet packages for the control you want to use.

-I> The Syncfusion Xamarin Project Templates are available from v16.2.0.41.
+I> The Syncfusion® Xamarin Project Templates are available from v16.2.0.41.

 To create the **Syncfusion Xamarin Application** in Visual Studio, follow these steps

 > Check whether the **Xamarin Extensions - Syncfusion** are installed or not in Visual Studio Extension Manager by going to **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later, and for Visual Studio 2017 or lower by going to **Tools -> Extensions and Updates -> Installed**.
 If this extension not installed, please install the extension by follow the steps from the [download and installation](download-and-installation) help topic.

-1. Follow one of the instructions below to create a Syncfusion Xamarin project
+1. Follow one of the instructions below to create a Syncfusion® Xamarin project

 	**Option 1:**
 	Click **Extensions->Syncfusion** Menu and choose **Essential Studio® for Xamarin > Create New Syncfusion Project…** in **Visual Studio**.